sullyrafiq/cucumber-js-playground/README.md

 cucumber-js-playground
 ======================

-Playground for creating cucumber js tests using zombie and selenium
+Playground for creating cucumber-js tests using Zombie or PhantomJS as the headless browser.